 - 1 tbsp salt

 - 1 bunch (300 g) green onions, cleaned, cut into ½ cm slices

-- 300 g feta
+- 200 g feta cheese, crumbled

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

 If the filo is frozen, remove from the freezer and place in the fridge the day before using.
 Remove the filo pastry from the fridge and stand at room temperature for 30 minutes before starting the recipe.

 Chop the spinach finely.
 Place in a large colander or sieve over a bowl, and sprinkle evenly with salt.
 Place a weight on top (a large dinner plate topped with a few cans or jars works well) and leave for 1 hour to drain.

 Preheat oven to 200°C. Oil the base and sides of a 25 cm x 35 cm baking dish and line the base with baking paper.